 Old meets new in the first of BA's additional destinations for 2019: the ancient Japanese city of Osaka now welcomes the wheels of the airline's 787 Dreamliners four times per week from London Heathrow.

 While no doubt preparing to ferry sports fans to the Rugby World Cup between September and November 2019, other incentives include the buzzing bright lights and nightlife, renowned street food, and striking architecture, both modern and historic.

 Looking for a holiday?
 Use our bespoke BA holiday finder to search for your dream destination based on both the weather and the price.

-As well as a number of seasonal routes to destinations in all corners of Europe, such as Hamburg from January, Munich from February, Kos from May, and Ljubljana from July, British Airways has also fixed its attention on the USA once more with two intriguing new destinations to choose from.
+As well as a number of seasonal routes across Europe, such as Hamburg from January, Munich from February, Kos from May, and Ljubljana from July, British Airways continues to expand its destinations in the USA with two intriguing new cities to choose from.

 The port city of Charleston, South Carolina, with its cobbled streets and colonial past will be served by a twice-weekly flight, while the once industry-heavy city of Pittsburgh will receive four flights per week, both routes departing from London Heathrow as of April 2019.

 The exciting news for real adventurers is the launch (or should we say re-launch after a 10-year break) of flights from London Heathrow to Islamabad, Pakistan, three times per week from 2 June 2019.